kelleyl54/DSPS_ARehman/VisReview_<lKelley>.md

 A simple bar graph is the proper representation of this data.
 You do not try to overcomplicate the data with distractions or chart junk.
 Instead your visualization just presents the data.
 Finally, this plot is honest in its representation of the data.
 With bar graphs, some may be tempted to truncate the vertical axis to lie with the data, but you do not do this.
 Overall, this is a solid visualization which could use just a few minor tweaks.

 -Liam Kelley

+# FBB good review.

+I disagree on turing the labels horizontally, I think perhaps the whole plot should be turned and presented as a horizontal bar chart.

+YOu should have put this review in HW8 as per instrucitons but ok

+100%